United States Marine Corps Recruit Training: Receiving week

 The initial period of Marine Corps Recruit Training is called the Receiving Phase, which begins as the new recruits are on the bus en route to their Recruit Depot.
 Recruits arrive at the depot late at night and are received by a drill instructor, who acquaints them with the Uniform Code of Military Justice, to which they are now subject.
 Disembarking from the bus, they line up on rows of yellow footprints painted on the concrete, their first formation, and learn how to stand at attention.

 The recruits are given the opportunity to phone their next of kin and inform them of the recruit's safe arrival, are instructed as to items considered contraband and are given a "last chance" to dispose of such items without penalty.
+Contraband discovered in receiving will either be destroyed or mailed home at the expense of the next of kin.
+The Marine Corps has a strict zero tolerance policy on drug abuse (prescription or otherwise), and recruits that are found to have any in their possession will be prosecuted under the UCMJ and discharged immediately.
 They are issued utility and physical training uniforms and toiletries.
 From here, the males receive their first military haircut, which leaves them essentially bald.
 Females are instructed in the authorized hairstyling, which allows hair to be short enough to not touch the collar or in a bun.

 The remainder of receiving involves completing paperwork, receiving vaccines and medical tests and storing civilian belongings under the eye of drill instructors set aside specifically for receiving.
 This takes approximately three days, usually without the opportunity to sleep, and ends with the Initial Strength Test (IST).

 From this point, recruits experience "Black Friday", where they meet their permanent DIs.
 They also meet their company commander, usually a captain, who orders their DIs to train them to become Marines and has them recite the Drill Instructor's Creed.
 At this point, recruit training truly begins.
 Recruits are familiarized with incentive training as one of the consequences of disobedience or failure to perform to a DI's expectations.
 The DIs physically, psychologically and mentally harass the recruits, including yelling at maximum volume and intimidation, to elicit immediate compliance to instructions.
 The remainder of receiving is made as confusing and disorienting for the recruits as possible to help distance the recruits from civilian habits and to prepare them for Marine Corps discipline.
 The final "moment of truth" is offered to recruits who have been dishonest about their eligibility, such as drug use, judicial convictions or other disqualifying conditions.